stefanthoss/stefandroid-blog/_posts/2022-01-14-smart-scrutiny.md

 ## Web UI

-The web UI can be deployed using the `analogj/scrutiny:web` Docker image (the `analogj/scrutiny:latest` image contains both the web UI and the data collection agent but I want to deploy them separately).
+The web UI can be deployed using the `analogj/scrutiny:web` Docker image (the `analogj/scrutiny:latest` image contains both the web UI and the data collector but I want to deploy them separately).
 I use docker-compose files to deploy the application.
 Create a new directory and the following Dockerfile:

 ```yaml